Coreoz/vite-plugin-content-security-policy/README.md

 })
 ```

-Configuration files will be generated when this file (or when vite.config.ts) changes
+Configuration files will be generated when this file (or when vite.config.ts) changes.

+## Resources

+See [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy#directives) for more information about CSP